 - What factors should you consider when deciding if a job is right for you?

-When choosing a mentor, it’s important to look for someone who possesses strong leadership skills.
-Leading is a difficult craft, and having a mentor who has mastered it can give you insights into how to become a better boss.
+Try to find a mentor who possesses strong leadership skills.
+As you progress in your career, you will likely find yourself taking on more managerial responsibilities.
+Having a mentor who has mastered leadership can give you insights into how to become a better boss.

 To learn what makes a leader effective, ask your mentor questions that span all aspects of leadership.
 Some sample questions include: